A. B. Hubback: Early life

 Arthur Hubback was born at 74 Rodney Street, Liverpool, England, son of Joseph Hubback (1814–1882), who was Mayor of Liverpool in 1870 and a merchant, and Georgina Hubback (née Benison and widow of Captain Allan Eliott Lockhart).
 Arthur attended Fettes College, Edinburgh, and then started work as an apprentice for the city architect in Liverpool, Thomas Shelmerdine.

 Career in architecture

-In 1895, Hubback became chief draughtsman of Selangor public works department, which was then working on the building of government offices now known as Sultan Abdul Samad Building.
+In 1895, Hubback moved to Malaya and became the chief draughtsman of Selangor public works department, which was then working on the building of government offices now known as Sultan Abdul Samad Building.
 The Sultan Abdul Samad Building was originally designed by A.C.
 Norman and R. A. J. Bidwell in a Classic Renaissance style, but Norman's plan was then reworked on by Bidwell in an Indo-Saracenic or Moorish style.
 After Bidwell left, Hubback also worked on the building.
 After the building was completed in 1897, he worked in private practice for a few years, before returning to public work in 1901.